 In May 2023, we received the first bronze Social Award at the ESG Shipping Awards in Athens.
 The new awards, under the auspices of the Ministry of Maritime Affairs and Insular Policy as well as the Hellenic Chamber, promote and recognize ESG and Sustainability initiatives in the Maritime industry.
-This award recognized choose our suppliers carefully.
-For that purpose, we use a procurement tool that gives us transparency on the sustainability credentials of vendors.
+This award recognized our efforts in supporting and promoting mental health and well-being onboard vessels and in the office.
+This recognition was thanks to our newly established Human Relations Department, which complements the existing Human Resources Department.